It’s not what you think!

 #2 Lack of self awareness

-Behaviors like eating that occur multiple times per day tend to be the hardest to track and self-monitoring of eating is notoriously inaccurate.
+Behaviors like eating that occur multiple times per day tend to be the hardest to track and self-monitoring (food journaling/calorie tracking) of eating is notoriously inaccurate.
 That’s a major problem because it’s difficult to change behavior when you don’t know what’s happening.
-Unless we’re aware of the thoughts and patterns that drive our eating behavior, as well as some objective measure of what we’re eating, there’s very little chance to change our behavior.
+Unless we’re aware of the thoughts and patterns that drive our eating behavior, as well as some objective measure of our eating, there’s very little chance to change our behavior.

 #3 Lack of mental energy for behavior change